 33. Reference standards, positive controls, negative controls and test chemicals are dissolved in 100 % DMSO (or an appropriate solvent).
 Appropriate (serial) dilutions should then be prepared in the same solvent.
 Before being dissolved, all substances should be allowed to equilibrate to room temperature.
 Freshly prepared stock solutions of reference standards, positive controls, negative controls and test chemicals should not have noticeable precipitate or cloudiness.
 Reference standard and control stocks may be prepared in bulk.
 Stock solutions of test chemicals should be prepared fresh before each experiment.
-Final dilutions of reference standards, positive controls, negative controls and test chemicals should be prepared for each experiment.
+Final dilutions of reference standards, positive controls, negative controls and test chemicals should be prepared for each experiment fresh and used within 24 hours of preparation.